 Linus Torvalds created Git as a distributed source control versioning system that could be used similarly to BitKeeper, but with greater performance.
 The reason for the performance need was that the Linux kernel had grown to push the limits of BitKeeper’s performance as such that it could take 30 seconds or more to apply a single path.
 This was especially a problem for the Linux kernel, as syncing source code with fellow maintainers on the project could require 250 of those actions at one.
 That could take 7,500 seconds or over 2 hours each time!

 Git was built as a distributed version control system that is lightweight and fast running.
 It’s distributed nature enables multiple people to work on the same project simultaneously in a disconnected fashion, then sync up all their changes together when ready.
-It also implements a feature called Branching that enables a person to create a snapshot or copy of a repository at a point in time within Git, use that isolated copy to make changes, then merge those changes back with the “master” repository when finished.
+It also implements a feature called Branching that enables a person to create a snapshot or copy of a repository at a point in time within Git, use that isolated copy to make changes, then merge those changes back with the “main” repository (may also be called “master”) when finished.
 Branching enables multiple people to effectively work on the same project simultaneously without breaking or overriding each others work on accident.
 And, the distributed nature of Git enables that to all be done on a local machine without Internet or corporate network connectivity until the time of which the changes need to be sync’ed back up together again.